Tuition & Student Fees

 - Conference and Research Travel Support

 - The Faculty provides annual funding grants to currently enrolled full-time students in the research-based LLM degree programs to support conference and research travel pertaining to their thesis.
 Students must submit an application well in advance of travel to the Graduate Program Advisor.
-Please review the Conference and Travel Funding Guidelines for more information.

 - The Faculty of Graduate and Postdoctoral Studies provides graduate student travel support once per degree program.
 Please consult the Faculty of Graduate and Postdoctoral Studies for application details.